A Year of seasons in the Life of an Asthmatic:

 - Don’t expose your inhalers to extremes in temperature such as prolonged time in direct sunlight as this will cause the medication to be less effective.

-- Remember: if you are experiencing a significant worsening of your symptoms which does not seem to be improving despite your medication, contact your GP.
+- Remember: if you are experiencing a significant worsening of your asthma symptoms which does not seem to be improving despite your medication, contact your GP.